Yiheng-Yu/personal-website/content/posts/transformers-pt-2/index.md

 ***

-### Recap: matrix transformation journey
+### Recap: transformation journey

-The demo in the section above shows how matrix is transformed step-by-step through the whole model inference process:
+The demo in the section above shows how matrix is transformed step-by-step through the whole model inference process, here's a recap of how the shape of our input data changes throughout the computation process:

 {{< mermaid >}}
 ---